Introduction of Constructor and Destructor in C++

 - C++ is an object-oriented programming (OOP) language that provides a special member function called a constructor for initializing an object when it is created.
 This is known as the automatic initialization of objects.

-- Constructor has the same name as that of the class’s name and its main job is to initialize the value of the class.
+- Its main job is to initialize the value of the class.

 - If a class has a constructor, each object of that class will be initialized automatically.